Harrow Skate Park: Features

-2007-2008 threat of closure
+2007–2008 threat of closure

-In the year 2007 plans were announced by Harrow council to build over the site as part of a £36m project to rebuild Harrow Leisure Centre, with a new smaller building, leading to storm of protest from users and the international skateboarding community who regarded it as 'irreplaceable'.
+In 2007, Harrow Council announced plans to build over the site as part of a £36m project to replace Harrow Leisure Centre with a smaller building.
+This led to a storm of protest from users and the international skateboarding community, who regarded it as "irreplaceable".
 The plan involved selling the existing site to developers.
 Although the council was offering £300,000 to replace the park experts have said it will cost at least £600,000 to replace the park.

-The world-famous skater Tony Hawk stated on the closure "If they feel that the park is truly irreplaceable, then they should keep it...I've never been, but I have seen it in magazines and heard about it through the years."
-On 6 February 2008 Sport England condemned the Leisure centre plan:
+The world-famous skater Tony Hawk stated on the closure "If they feel that the park is truly irreplaceable, then they should keep it ...
+I've never been, but I have seen it in magazines and heard about it through the years."
+On 6 February 2008 Sport England condemned the leisure centre plan:

 Sport England considers the proposals to be damaging to a wide range of existing sporting interests and they would reduce opportunities for participation in sport and active recreation in the borough."
 Mr Durrans supported the objections already voiced by various sports groups in the borough, including Harrow and Wealdstone Swimming Club, Harrow Squash Club, Wembley and Harrow Table Tennis League and the Harrow Skatepark Users' Association.

 In October 2008 it was revealed that Harrow Council's plans to demolish the park and build a new leisure centre had been abandoned.
 The plan was to sell land in and around the site of Harrow Leisure Centre, where the skatepark is based, to fund a new building and skatepark.
 However, with house prices dropping the council was unable to generate the money it needed to fund the project.
 A BMX rider at Harrow Skatepark, said:

 It's brilliant.
 I'm just absolutely over the moon.
 I hope it stays there for another few years and they don't say "we've got a bit of money now, so we can knock it down."

-Harrow Councillor Marilyn Ashton has blamed the cancel of regeneration of the leisure centre on the poor condition of the housing market – and the plans may now have to be shelved until the council can raise the money.
-She said, "I think we could have done with another leisure centre and a brand new assembly hall."
+Harrow Councillor Marilyn Ashton blamed the cancellation of the leisure centre regeneration project on the depressed housing market – and said plans would be deferred until the council could raise the money.
+She said, "I think we could have done with another leisure centre and a brand new assembly hall".

-Rio Joseph, Youth development officer of Harrow Skate Park, led the war against the new leisure centre: "Other people agree or disagree with the plans, but it ain't going to happen, not for a long time."
+Rio Joseph, Youth development officer of Harrow Skate Park, led the campaign against the new leisure centre: "Other people agree or disagree with the plans, but it ain't going to happen, not for a long time."

-Many skaters and BMX riders, past and present, disagree with Cllr Ashton's plans and believe she does not understand what she and the council would be doing if they knocked down one of only two legendary '70s concrete skateparks left in the UK to this day.

 On 31 October 2008, there was a "Harroween" skate jam to celebrate Harrow Skate Park not being demolished.
-From the Harrow Times, 31 October 2008: